 Facebook & Its Extreme Reach

-Facebook is by far the most popular social network on the scene today -- with over 2 billion monthly active users.
+Facebook is by far the most popular when it comes to social media for branding and thought leadership -- with over 2 billion monthly active users.
 It has by far the most social interactions and largest audience of all three networks we've discussed in this post.

 - Engage.
 This is probably the most important part of every effective social media strategy.
 On Facebook this means comments, shares, and likes.
 Create and share content that is of interest to your audience.
 Ask questions and make statements that grab and maintain the attention of your audience.

-- Don't just talk about yourself.
+- Focus on your audience.
 Facebook is not the place for self-promotion.
 Instead, turn the spotlight on issues that are arising in your industry, and contribute to a meaningful solution.
 Your role as a thought leader is to be part of the conversation, not to be the conversation.

 Take the example of thought leader, Meg Whitman, CEO of Hewlett Packard.
 Her regular stream of content (including video) shows us her expertise, while her interest in the environment and other social causes showcases her human side.

-How have you used Linkedin, Twitter, and Facebook to promote your thought leadership?
+How have you used Linkedin, Twitter, and Facebook to promote your branding and thought leadership?
 Let me know in the comments below!